Ammar8207/cybersecurity-labs/thm/soc-l1-alert-reporting.md

-# THM - SOC L1 Alert Reportin
+# THM - SOC L1 Alert Reporting
 **Platform:** TryHackMe

 ## What It Covered